emheffernan/flowerMask/README.md

 # flowerMask
-# Generates a mask of the flower images
+Generates a mask of flower images for use in a stimulus norming experiment.